 SF Apprentice Dance Company (Grade: 9-12, Arts Credit: 10) This year-long course satisfies the UC requirement for Visual & Performing Arts.
 This course will give students an opportunity to study and utilize a variety of techniques including but not limited to; ballet, contemporary, jazz, and modern at an intermediate level while learning a diverse body of choreography for performance and evaluation.
 Students will learn about the creative process while developing the artistic self through the use of choreographic principles.
 Students will have the opportunity to create and perform original choreography through group collaboration and with student leaders.
 This company studies and prepares for the annual Dance Concert and Spring Showcase during class time with minimal required after school rehearsals and performances which are scheduled by the Dance Director.
-Students enrolled in this course may request a PE waiver for one semester.
+Students enrolled in this course may request a P.E. waiver for one semester.
 This course may be repeated for credit.
-UC A-G approved - f -Visual & Performing Arts.
-(Additional 5 credit PE waiver given to students) Prerequisite: Audition SF Dance Company (Grade: 10-12, Arts Credit: 10) This year-long class fulfills the UC requirement for Visual & Performing Arts.
+UC/CSU A-G approved - f -Visual & Performing Arts.
+(Additional 5 credit P.E. waiver given to students) Prerequisite: Audition and/or teacher recommendation.
+Students must have advanced beginner or intermediate technique skills and vocabulary.
+SF Dance Company (Grade: 10-12, Arts Credit: 10) This year-long class fulfills the UC requirement for Visual & Performing Arts.
 An advanced level dance company, students will develop a deeper understanding and appreciation of artistic expression through meaningful exploration of dance and choreography.
-Students will advance their skills in ballet, contemporary, jazz and character techniques, as well as refining their choreographic abilities.
+Students will advance their skills in ballet, contemporary, jazz and modern techniques, as well as refining their choreographic abilities.
 Students will grow their knowledge and use of choreographic principles at an advanced level.
 Students will have the opportunity to create and perform original choreography through group collaboration and with student leaders.
 This company studies and prepares for the annual Dance Concert and Spring Showcase during class time with minimal required after school rehearsals and performances which are scheduled by the Dance Director.
-Students enrolled in this course may request a PE waiver for one semester.
+Students enrolled in this course may request a P.E. waiver for one semester.
 This course may be repeated for credit.
-UC A-G approved - f Visual & Performing Arts.
-(Additional 5 credit PE waiver given to students) Prerequisite: Audition Show Choir (Grade: 9-12, Arts Credit: 5) Show Choir is an advanced vocal and dance ensemble, open to all students 9-12 by audition only.
-Students will perform intermediate and advanced level popular and musical theater repertoire.
+UC/CSU A-G approved - f Visual & Performing Arts.
+(Additional 5 credit P.E. waiver given to students) Prerequisite: Audition only.
+Students must have advanced technique skills and vocabulary.
+Introduction to Show Choir (Grade: 9-12, Arts Credit: 5) Introduction to Show Choir is a beginning vocal and dance ensemble open to all students 9-12, no audition required.
+Students will perform beginning to intermediate level popular and musical theater repertoire.
 Training on interpretation, vocal and dance techniques and performance will be emphasized.
-Required rehearsals, performances, and competitions are scheduled by the director.
+Required rehearsals and performances are scheduled by the director.
 The course may be repeated for additional credit.
 This course does not meet UC/CSU entrance requirements.
-(Additional 5 credit PE waiver given to students) Prerequisites: Audition.
-Students must have the ability to sing and dance at an intermediate level.
-Dress Fee: \$95 Introduction to Show Choir (Grade: 9-12, Arts Credit: 5) Introduction to Show Choir is a beginning vocal and dance ensemble open to all students 9-12, no audition required.
-Students will perform beginning to intermediate level popular and musical theater repertoire.
+(Additional 5 credit P.E. waiver given to students) Show Choir (Grade: 9-12, Arts Credit: 5) Show Choir is an advanced vocal and dance ensemble, open to all students 9-12 by audition only.
+Students will perform intermediate and advanced level popular and musical theater repertoire.
 Training on interpretation, vocal and dance techniques and performance will be emphasized.
-Required rehearsals and performances are scheduled by the director.
+Required rehearsals, performances, and competitions are scheduled by the director.
 The course may be repeated for additional credit.
 This course does not meet UC/CSU entrance requirements.
-(Additional 5 credit PE waiver given to students) Prerequisite: None Dramatic Arts Courses:
+(Additional 5 credit P.E. waiver given to students) Prerequisites: Audition and teacher recommendation.
+Students must have the ability to sing and dance at an intermediate level; one or two years experience or equivalent private instruction.
+Dress Fee: \$110 Dramatic Arts Courses: